 Canada has a "loser pays" legal system whereby a successful party in most cases is entitled to recover a portion of its legal costs from the unsuccessful party.
-The Competition Act also provides for recovery of investigation costs.
+The Competition Act also provides for recovery of the costs of the investigation.